echolab-stanford/daily-10km-smokePM/README.md

 * `county/smokePM2pt5_predictions_daily_county_20060101-20201231.csv`: this is the same as `smokePM2pt5_predictions_daily_county_20060101-20201231.rds`, except it is saved as a CSV file.

 Census tract
 * `tract/tracts/`: this is a folder that contains the shapefiles for all US census tracts by state/territory in 2019.
 Tract-level smoke PM2.5 predictions are aggregated from smoke PM2.5 predictions at the 10 km resolution using population and area of intersection-weighted averaging.
-Files were downloaded from the US Census Bureau TIGER/Line Shapefiles website (https://www.census.gov/cgi-bin/geo/shapefiles/index.php).
+Files were downloaded from the US Census Bureau TIGER/Line Shapefiles [website](https://www.census.gov/cgi-bin/geo/shapefiles/index.php).
 R users may also use the `tigris` package.
 * `tract/smokePM2pt5_predictions_daily_tract_20060101-20201231.rds`: this is a file that contains a data frame with the final set of daily smoke PM2.5 predictions at the census tract level from January 1, 2006 to December 31, 2020 for the contiguous US.
 The `GEOID` column in this file corresponds to the `GEOID` column in the census tract shapefiles.
 Example R code for merging to the census tract shapefiles:
 ```
 library(sf)